Get Started Investing

 ETFs have several advantages over index mutual funds.

 ETFs have passive mandates.
-This means the only thing a fund manager can do with that fund tracks the index and replicate its benchmark – that’s it.
+This means the only thing a fund manager can do with that fund is track the index and replicate its benchmark – that’s it.

 They’re heavily traded like a stock on an exchange.
-Means the more people trade it, the lower the cost to transact, as well as being highly liquid.
+This means the more people trade it, the lower the cost to transact, as well as being highly liquid.
 They’re easier to create and rebalance on the spot.

 Also, securities that trade multiple times per day are better suited to seize advantages like tax-loss harvesting.